Wyoming Epilepsy Association

 In Europe during the Middle Ages, epilepsy was called the falling sickness and people looked to saints and relics for cures.
 The three wise men and St. Valentine were particularly important patrons of people with epilepsy.
 If you had epilepsy, you were given a special blessed ring that would help control your seizures.
 This idea was still around in colonial America when George Washington's daughter Patsy had seizures and was given an iron ring by her doctor.

-During the Enlightenment from the late 1600's on, people belief that demons caused epilepsy faded.
+During the Enlightenment from the late 1600s on, people believed that demons caused epilepsy to fade.
 People thought epilepsy was contagious because of some famous cases where orphans all started acting like they were having seizures.
 Because epilepsy was thought to be contagious, people with the disorder were locked up in mental hospitals.
 They were kept separate from the mentally ill so the insane would not get epilepsy.

-In modern times, people with epilepsy were not allowed to marry nor have children.
-In Nazi Germany and even in America in the 1920's, they were given an operation to prevent them from ever having children.
+In modern times, people with epilepsy were not allowed to marry or have children.
+In Nazi Germany and even in America in the 1920s, they were given an operation to prevent them from ever having children.
 Medicines such as potassium bromide and Phenobarbital were invented and helped people not to have seizures.
-Bromides had bad side effects, but allowed some people with epilepsy to live normal lives.
-Phenobarbital was better, but did not help everyone.
+Bromides had bad side effects but allowed some people with epilepsy to live normal lives.
+Phenobarbital was better but did not help everyone.